No prior study of the Spanish language is required; however, all students have the option to study Spanish while studying abroad on this program.

 - Psychology of Human Sexuality (UAlbany equivalency: APSY 340) NOTE: prerequisite of APSY 101, Introduction to Psychology

-- Survey of the Art of the Western World, part II (UAlbany equivalency: AARH 171, satisfies ARTS of UAlbany’s general education requirements)
+- Survey of Western Art and Architecture, part II (UAlbany equivalency: AARH 171, satisfies ARTS of UAlbany’s general education requirements)

 - Optional Spanish language course: 3 SUNY credits Optional Spanish language courses taught at the AIP Language Institute accredited by Instituto Cervantes with more than 20 years of experience teaching Spanish language and culture.
 AIP's team of extremely qualified teachers, high-quality Spanish language courses, small groups, and individual monitoring are some of the key components for successfully improving your Spanish while in Spain.
 AIP Spanish Language Courses Syllabi - all levels